awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticache-cachecluster-cloudwatchlogsdestinationdetails.md

 # AWS::ElastiCache::CacheCluster CloudWatchLogsDestinationDetails<a name="aws-properties-elasticache-cachecluster-cloudwatchlogsdestinationdetails"></a>

 Configuration details of a CloudWatch Logs destination\.
+Note that this field is marked as required but only if CloudWatch Logs was chosen as the destination\.

 ## Syntax<a name="aws-properties-elasticache-cachecluster-cloudwatchlogsdestinationdetails-syntax"></a>